HLS-PGR-newsletter/HLS-PGR-newsletter/aboutus.md

 Our mission is to make a publication that people will be able to spend a few minutes to glance over and get what they need, but with some more depth should they seek it.
 It is for post-grads, by post-grads.

-As this is a new publication, we are still looking for suggestions, advice, and even some extra pairs of hands (should you want to help).
-Even if you feel that you do not have time to commit to regularly helping out, you can still contribute a one-off piece such as a short article or health and wellbeing advice.
+We are always looking for suggestions, advice, or even an extra pairs of hands (should you want to help).
+Even if you feel that you do not have time to commit to regularly helping out, you could still contribute a one-off piece such as a short article or health and wellbeing advice.
+If you are interesting in writing a piece for our newsletter, read our [submission guidelines](https://hls-pgr-newsletter.github.io/HLS-PGR-newsletter.github.io/contactus/) and email the [editor](mailto:cov.pgrnewsletter+editor@gmail.com).

 ## Meet the current team